2016 Healthy Skin Awards

 Healthy Skin Awardees

-Johanna established Solbari Sun Protection, an Australian sun protective social enterprise, and has been a dedicated advocate for community sun-protection.
-She is on a mission to prevent skin cancer, melanoma, skin damage and premature skin ageing caused by the sun.
-Johanna regularly supports the Foundation's events, which include the Melanoma March Melbourne and Open Day at Government House, with a percentage of profits raised going towards research at the Foundation.
+Solbari Sun Protection is an Australian sun protective social enterprise, and has been a dedicated advocate for community sun-protection.
+Solbari's Managing Director, Johanna Young is on a mission to prevent skin cancer, melanoma, skin damage and premature skin ageing caused by the sun.
+She regularly supports the Foundation's events, which include the Melanoma March Melbourne and Open Day at Government House, with a percentage of profits raised going towards research at the Foundation.

 King & Wood Mallesons